Print | Close

 ARM 1: Patients receive paclitaxel intravenously (IV) over 30-60 minutes on days 1 and 8 of each cycle.
 Treatment repeats every 14 days for 6 cycles in the absence of disease progression or unacceptable toxicity.
 Patients then receive doxorubicin IV and cyclophosphamide IV over 30 minutes on day 1 of each cycle.
 Treatment repeats every 14 days for 4 cycles in the absence of disease progression or unacceptable toxicity.

-ARM 2: Patients receive paclitaxel IV over 30-60 minutes on days 1 and 8 of every cycle and durvalumab IV over 60 minutes on day 1 of every other cycle.
+ARM 2: Patients receive paclitaxel IV over 30-60 minutes on days 1 and 8 of each cycle and durvalumab IV over 60 minutes on day 1 of every other cycle.
 Treatment repeats every 14 days for 6 cycles in the absence of disease progression or unacceptable toxicity.
 Patients then receive doxorubicin IV and cyclophosphamide IV over 30 minutes on day 1 of each cycle, and durvalumab IV over 60 minutes on day 1 of every other cycle.
 Treatment repeats every 14 days for 4 cycles in the absence of disease progression or unacceptable toxicity.

 All patients also undergo mammography during screening (STEP 1).
 Patients have the option to also undergo collection of tumor tissue during initial biopsy (STEP 1) and at standard of care (SOC) surgery, and undergo collection of blood samples prior to STEP 2 treatment, after cycle one of chemotherapy, and one month post-SOC surgery.